Yohnah/Docker/README.md

 C:\Users\JohnDoe> docker.exe --help
 ~~~

-Resulting a configured and working docker service and installed client binaries on host device to be used just like Docker Desktop does
+Resulting a configured and worked docker service and installed client binaries on host device to be used just like Docker Desktop does

 ___
 ***Note:***